Erca94/HandMadeDistributedFileSystem/README.md

 - passwd <USERNAME> <USER> <NEW_PASSWORD>: command used for changing the password of a user; only the root or the user itself can execute this command;
 - usermod <USERNAME> <USER> <GROUPS>{1,N} <OPERATION>: comand used for adding or removing a user from groups; only the root can execute this command;
 - status <USERNAME>: command used for checking the status of the system; it gives info about Datanodes and Namenodes, telling if they are up or down.

+## H(M)DFS - Initialization

+When the H(M)DFS is either initializated or reset with mkfs command, two user will be created:

+- the "root" user: the admin user, who can execute every command;
+- the "user" user: the default user.

+Also two folder will be created, the first one is the root folder "/" and second one is the home directory for the user "user".
+Each time a new user will be added to the system, a home directory for the new user will be created.